The Craziest Lifespans of the Natural World

 Wikipedia

-• Lifespan: 170 years with some reaching up to 250 years
+• Lifespan: 170 years, with some reaching up to 250 years

 While worms are not exactly the most beloved things on Earth, the lamellibrachia tube worms are not exactly like the creepy crawly worms you know.
 As tube worms, they don’t move around much.
-They tend to live in the deep sea in areas where hydrocarbon leaks out of the seafloor.
+They tend to live in the deep sea in areas where hydrocarbon leak out of the seafloor.

 These worms usually live in the deep sections of the Gulf of Mexico.
 They feed mostly on sulfide-oxidizing bacterial symbionts.
 The average life span is around 170 years.
 However, several have reached 250 years of age.

-5.)
-Bowhead Whale
+5. Bowhead Whale

 Bowhead Whale lifespans